 If you’re a little squeamish (or you’re eating something), you might want to give this one a miss…

 We’re all going to die (except me, hopefully) so what better way to spend our remaining time on earth than by thinking about what happens to the corpses we leave behind?
+(Pretty deep subject for a travel insurance blog right?)
 Here in Britain, funeral services are pretty standard – everyone wears black and a CD of My Way is played – but around the world, there’s a bit more variation.
 If you don’t fancy spending eternity in an urn on someone’s mantelpiece, why not make it your final wish to follow one of these traditions?

 They put you in a box then they put you in the ground – that’s the end of it, right?
 Usually it would be, but not in Madagascar.
 Every five or seven years, a ritual called “the turning of the bones” takes place – families open their ancestral crypt, take out their decaying relatives and have a little party.
 First, the old bones are sprayed with wine or perfume (otherwise they’d spoil the festivities), then the families dance with them and talk to them about what’s been going on since they were last about.
 If I’m honest, it sounds pretty similar to most other family parties.